PythonZero/CodeSnippets/Regex.md

 ## Non-capturing group `(?:)`

-Similar to character classes, but used to group a bunch of leters into a group.
+Similar to character classes, but used to group a bunch of letters / character classes into a group.

 e.g. `(?:H[ae]l+o) (.+) how are you` will match `Bob` for both:
   - Halo Bob how are you